usmanniqbal/usmanniqbal/README.md

-- 👋 Hi, I’m @usmanniqbal
+👋 Hi there, I’m @usmanniqbal!

-- 👀 I’m interested in anything that is **exciting**
+👀 I’m passionate about exploring exciting technologies and innovations.

-- 🌱 I’m currently learning **react and ionic**
+🌱 Currently, I'm diving into the realms of React and Ionic to expand my skills further.

-- 💞️ I’m looking to collaborate on **Blockchain**
+💼 I’m eager to collaborate on projects related to AI and Blockchain, where I can contribute my expertise and learn from others in the field.

-- 📫 How to reach me?
-Just drop a message here https://www.linkedin.com/in/usmanniqbal/
+📫 Interested in connecting?
+Feel free to drop me a message on LinkedIn: [linkedin.com/in/usmanniqbal](https://www.linkedin.com/in/usmanniqbal/)

 <!---
 usmanniqbal/usmanniqbal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.